-Since the reports were published, Democratic members of Congress and presidential candidates Bernie Sanders and Hillary Clinton have pressed the Department of Justice to consider bringing a civil racketeering case against Exxon.
+Since the reports were published, Democratic members of Congress and presidential candidates Sen. Bernie Sanders (I-Vermont) and former Secretary of State Hillary Clinton have pressed the Department of Justice to consider bringing a civil racketeering case against Exxon.
 The department has since referred the requests to the FBI’s criminal division, but it could still file a civil complaint against the company.

-Grandchild of Former Exxon Scientist, Flood Victim Speak Out in Dallas
+Exxon Scientist’s Granddaughter and Flood Victim Speak Out

 Joining a group of about 80 climate justice activists outside the Exxon meeting in Dallas was Anna Kalinsky, the granddaughter of James Black, a senior Exxon scientist who warned the company about the risks and impacts associated with burning fossil fuels on the global climate system — in 1977.